Last Updated: 29 May 2019

 (3) Can create diverse values, systems, and innovations in society, are able to demonstrate the ability both in theory and practice required to fulfill progressive and leadership roles, possess a strong ethical sense of responsibility suitable for fulfilling public missions, and can act independently in a wide range of fields in a global society.

-2. Under special circumstances, students who have been enrolled for more than two years and have acquired the prescribed credits, with having received the necessary research guidance and passed the evaluation of the master’s dissertation and the examination conducted by this university, are awarded a master’s degree.
+2. Under special circumstances, students who have been enrolled for more than two years and have acquired the prescribed credits, with having received the necessary research guidance and passed the evaluation of the master’s dissertation and the examination conducted by this university, are awarded a master’s degree of philosophy.